 That being said, there aren't too many breweries in Pittsburgh that offer a full food menu like Cinderlands, so whether you're looking to head out for a meal or simply want a round or two of delicious beer, Cinderlands Beer Co. will have what you seek.

-Cinderlands Beer Co. is located at 3705 Butler Street in Lawrenceville and has a second, larger location at 2601 Smallman Street in the Strip District, as well as a taproom in Wexford at 171 Wexford Bayne Rd Ste 101.
+Cinderlands Beer Co. has their Long Story Short located at 3705 Butler Street in Lawrenceville, a second, larger location at 2601 Smallman Street in the Strip District, as well as a taproom in Wexford at 171 Wexford Bayne Rd Ste 101.